vibovenkat123/vibovenkat123/README.md

 📫 Reach me at <vibovenkat@gmail.com>

-🔭 I’m currently working on pennyearned, a new, simple, privacy focused finance app
+🔭 I’m currently working on review-gpt, an automated code review tookl

 Pennyearned is a new finance website I am making\
 It is made in Go, NextJS, React, Postgres, and Redis with Rest Apis\